marcodpt/paw/README.md

 ### Bugs and improvements
  - semantic html tests, no string cmp
- - all HTML tags catalog in a folder within e directory
  - create t as a symmetrical implementation of e that generates string
  - html to t converter
  - use t instead of template strings